himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 # Conclusion

-While only the tip of the ice-burg, I think we have covered enough basics to make *something* useful.
+While only the tip of the iceburg, I think we have covered enough basics to make *something* useful.
 Using this small amount of Ansible knowledge, I have been able to create playbooks that configure applications, update all my computers, and setup each of my machines when I reformat them.